Australian pelicans largest flying bird

-Australian Pelicans are mostly white with black tips on their wings and tail.
+Australian Pelicans are primarily white with black tips on their wings and tail.
 They have a streak of grey feathers behind their head to halfway down their neck.
-Eyes are brown and yellow.
-Their bill and gular (bill pouch) are pink and they have the longest bill any bird in the world which is 40 – 50 cm long.
-This bill are very sensitive which assists in locating fish in muddy waters.
-The little hook at the end of their upper bill assists in grasping on to slippery food.
+Their eyes are brown/black and yellow.
+Their bill and gular (bill pouch) are pink, and they have the longest bill for any bird in the world, which is 40 – 50 cm long.

-Once food is caught the pelican will manoeuvre its bill to ensure its food slides down its throat, usually headfirst.
-The gular functions as a ‘net’ to capture food and water.
-Their legs and feet are blue grey and have 4 webbed toes.
+After catching a fish, the pelican will manoeuvre its bill to ensure its food slides down its throat, usually headfirst.
+The big pocket of skin below their beak is known as the gular.
+It functions as a net to capture food and water.
+Their legs and feet are blue-grey and have four webbed toes.
+The Australian White Pelican has the largest bill of any bird worldwide.

-Pelicans are ‘flighty’, in that, they are always searching for suitable wet areas with a constant food supply.
-Despite being large birds, their bony skeleton is very light only weighing around 10% of their body weight.
-This allows them to remain in the air for up to 24 hours at a time mainly soaring and gliding in the thermals to conserve energy.
+Interestingly, their skeleton equates to around 10% of their body weight which allows them to remain in the air for up to 24 hours, mainly soaring and gliding in the thermals to conserve energy.

-They are found throughout Australia, Papua New Guinea, western Indonesia or New Zealand.
-It is estimated that there are around 300,000 – 500,000 individuals in Australia.
+Australia White Pelicans are the largest flying bird.
+They are found in rivers, swamps, wetlands and sandbars throughout Australia, Papua New Guinea, western Indonesia and New Zealand.
+Being fish eaters, they generally can be found in areas where the seafood is abundant.
+There are around 300,000 – 500,000 individuals in Australia.

-A very interesting fact about pelicans is that one never sees pelican nests or young pelicans, this is due to pelicans choosing to nest in large breeding colonies in very remote inland areas.
+A fascinating fact about the Australian white pelicans is that one never sees pelican nests or young pelicans.
+This is because pelicans are very private and prefer to build their nests in secluded and remote inland areas.

 - Weight: 4 – 7 kg